 Breathing problems can be brought about by any number of issues...but whatever the cause may be, problems with your ability to breathe must be addressed quickly and with expertise.

-Dr. Doshi performs a variety of procedures to correct breathing problems in his Long Island and Brooklyn offices, and can help you regain your quality of life and breathe more freely once again.
+Dr. Doshi performs a variety of procedures to correct breathing problems in his Long Island office, and can help you regain your quality of life and breathe more freely once again.
 Anything from an injury to a poorly-performed surgical procedure to simple genetics can cause an issue with your ability to breathe.

 Obstructed airways and difficulty breathing can make day-to-day life an absolute nightmare, which is exactly why Dr. Doshi offers breathing correction procedures to free your airways, once and for all.
 Reach out to us today to learn more about how we can help you correct any breathing issues that might be bothering you.

 Is a Breathing Correction Surgery the Right Procedure for Me?

 There are quite a few issues that can cause the kind of breathing difficulty that makes you a good candidate for breathing correction surgery in Dr. Doshi’s Long Island office.
 You’re likely a great candidate for this type of procedure if you’ve been dealing with issues like:

 - Difficulty breathing

 - Enlarged turbinal bones

 It’s likely that you’ll work with your primary physician before seeing Dr. Doshi, ruling out any possible non-surgical solutions.
 If there are no other available solutions, however, Dr. Doshi can perform a breathing correction procedure that allows you to breathe as easily as possible.